JanelChumley/Relational_Databases/README.md

-This code is from four consecutive and related lab projects from CS327E - Elements of Databases at UT Austin.
+Four consecutive and related lab projects from CS327E - Elements of Databases at UT Austin.

 Lab 1: Data Modeling and Schema Design - ER diagrams of conceptual and logical models, data dictionary, and SQL script with logical to physical schema translation